box/developer.box.com/content/guides/authentication/client-credentials/index.md

 `enterprise` and your application is configured for App Access Only, the `grant credentials are invalid` error will be returned

+- your application has not been authorized in the Box Admin Console

 <!-- i18n-enable localize-links -->
 [2fa]: https://support.box.com/hc/en-us/articles/360043697154-Two-Factor-Authentication-Set-Up-for-Your-Account
 <!-- i18n-disable localize-links -->